vitto4/hifumi/README.md

 #### 🧱 Structure

-I might have got a little carried away when deciding on folder names, so here's a much-needed file structure overview !
+I might have got a little carried away when deciding on filenames and folders, so here's a much-needed file structure overview ! <br>
+The result should resemble a somewhat frankensteined [folder by feature](https://www.hungrimind.com/articles/folder-structure-for-large-projects#folder-by-feature) arrangement.

 <div align="center">
 <details>